joshuadavis1990/garden-planner/README.md

 ## R8 - Model Description

+All of the models for the API are available within a `models` directory and are built using the ORM, SQLAlchemy.
+These models provide an abstract representation of the tables to be implemented in the database, where each model is a Python class or object, for example `class Area(db.Model)`.
+Each attribute of the model in question represents a column in the database table and each class inherits from db.Model.

+## R9 - Database Relations

-The Garden Planner API was built using a relational database model that was able to show the associations between the application's main models/entities.
+The Garden Planner API was built using a relational database model that was able to show the relationships between the application's main models/entities.
 In summary, these models are:

 1. `users`
 2. `areas`